kajuuu30/Pharmacy-Website/README.md

 Alleviating is a responsive web template for a medical category website, built using Bootstrap.
 It includes a user panel with features like user login/registration, departments, medical services, and a footer.
 The website is designed to provide a range of programs for women's healthcare, an individual approach to each patient, and a commitment to excellence in the medical clinic.

 This is a dashboard admin panel built using HTML, CSS, and JavaScript.
 The dashboard allows administrators to manage various aspects of a website, including registered users, queries, admin users, and pharmacy users.
+## Server
+WAMP
+Open a web browser and navigate to `http://localhost:8000` to access the pharmacy website.

 ## Features
 Responsive design that works well on various devices